gulshan-dube/DubeDeploy/README.md

 ✅ With curl

 curl "https://36th270ig1.execute-api.us-east-1.amazonaws.com/Prod/hello/"

+🧹 Cleanup Instructions
+To avoid charges, you can delete the following resources from the AWS Console:

+🧨 Lambda function Go to Lambda → Select → Delete

+🌐 API Gateway Go to API Gateway → Select API → Delete

+🪣 S3 Bucket Go to S3 → Select bucket → Empty → Delete

+🧱 CloudFormation Stack Go to CloudFormation → Select stack → Delete

+🔐 IAM Role (if not reused) Go to IAM → Roles → Select → Delete

 📄 Final Notes
 DubeDeploy is a hands-on example of how to build a CI/CD pipeline for serverless applications.
 It shows how GitHub Actions and AWS SAM can work together to automate deployments — making your workflow faster, safer, and more scalable.